dimagi/commcare-hq/custom/penn_state/README.rst

 ~~~~~~~~~~~~~~~~
 This report measures use of GBG Strategies and Games on a per-week basis.
 The report comes in two parts, *Site* and *Individual*.
-The *Site* report displays aggregate results for a project site, represented as a user group.
+The *Site* report will display aggregate results for a project site, represented as a user group.
-The *Individual* report shows the performance of a particular user.
+The *Individual* report will show the performance of a particular user.

 URLs and Permissions